kiegroup/droolsjbpm-build-bootstrap/README.md

     $ npm i @kie/build-chain-action
     ```

-Now in according to what you need you only have to run the *build-chain-action* tool with proper arguments.
-Here we will provide the most common use cases you might face into.
-Check [build-chain](https://github.com/kiegroup/github-action-build-chain#github-action-build-chain) documentation if you need further details on commands and arguments.
+Now in according to then need, the *build-chain-action* command line tool should be run with proper arguments.
+Check [build-chain](https://github.com/kiegroup/github-action-build-chain#github-action-build-chain) documentation for further details on commands and arguments.
+Below one of the most common use cases you might face into.

-* **Branch Flow**, this allows you to build the *whole set of projects* from RHBA community stream, either following upstream or downstream flow:
+* **Branch Flow**, this allows to build the *whole set of projects* from RHBA community stream, either following upstream or downstream flow:

     ``` shell
-    $ build-chain-action -df <definition-file> build branch -b <br> --fullProjectDependencyTree -sp <starting-project> [--skipExecution]
+    $ build-chain-action -df https://raw.githubusercontent.com/kiegroup/droolsjbpm-build-bootstrap/main/.ci/compilation-config.yaml build branch -b main --fullProjectDependencyTree -sp kiegroup/droolsjbpm-build-bootstrap [--skipExecution]
     ```

+    > Consider to change `main` by the branch/tag to build

-    Using this command you can clone all repositories starting from specific project (see [project structure](#kiegroup-project-structure)), checkout one by one all projects and build them in according to their specific build instructions that are defined in the definition file you provided.
+    This command clones all repositories starting from specific project (in this case *kiegroup/droolsjbpm-build-bootstrap*, see [project structure](#kiegroup-project-structure)), checkouts one by one all projects and build them in according to their specific build instructions that are defined in the definition file you provided.

     - `-df <definition-file>`, url or path to the build-chain definition file (more details [here](https://github.com/kiegroup/build-chain-configuration-reader)).
     - `build`, build functionality.